sarahshiggins/nx3-signal/README.md

 ## Why It Was Built

-Nexus3 Capital builds, invests in, and acquires generative AI vertical SaaS companies.
+Nexus3 builds, invests in, and acquires generative AI vertical SaaS companies.
 Evaluating new verticals quickly — before committing to deeper diligence — is a recurring need.
 NX3 Signal automates the first pass: market sizing, competitive scanning, thesis alignment scoring, and initial venture hypothesis, all in a repeatable, structured format.

 ---